-The history of Smithgall Woods speaks of ruin and of a new beginning.
+The history of Smithgall Woods speaks of ruin and a new beginning.
 When first located by gold miners back in 1829, the area was full of wildlife and lush forest.
 Along Dukes Creek, small towns were crafted to house the miners.
-For the next few years the miners feverishly panned for gold.
-Then, in the 1850s the gold miners introduced the use of hydraulic mining.
-With this new technique, the landscape was soon transformed from bountiful to desert-like.
-Due to it's destructive nature, hydraulic mining was banned in the 1880s.
+For the next few years, the miners feverishly panned for gold.
+Then, in the 1850s, the gold miners introduced the use of hydraulic mining.
+With this new technique, the landscape soon transformed from bountiful to desert-like.
+Due to its destructive nature, hydraulic mining was halted in the 1880s.

 Afterward, the area slowly began to recover.
-In the 1940s, a local radio station owner by the name of Charles Smithgall, became interested in the land throughout White County.
-With the sale profits of his media properties, he purchased 5,500 acres of land and spent over $20 million of his own money to help restore it.
-He then donated the land to the state of Georgia in 1994, where they have since concentrated their efforts to preserve and protect the land.
+In the 1940s, a local radio station owner by the name of Charles Smithgall became interested in the land throughout White County.
+With the profits from the sale of his media properties, he purchased 5,500 acres of land and spent over $20 million of his money to help with the restoration.
+Later, in 1994 he donated the land to the state of Georgia.
+Since then, the State has concentrated their efforts to preserve and protect the property.
 This land is known today as the Smithgall Woods Conservation Area.

 Hiking & Biking Trails

 Looking to get some fresh air and exercise?
-The many opportunities for exploration in the great outdoors is one of the largest Helen Georgia attractions in and of itself.
-Smithgall Woods offers no shortage of chances for discovering nature through hiking and biking, featuring some 23 miles of roads and trails with varying degrees of difficulty.
+Of the many opportunities for exploration in the great outdoors is Smithgall Woods, one of the largest Helen, Georgia attractions.
+It offers no shortage of possibilities for discovering nature through hiking and biking and features some 23 miles of roads and trails with varying degrees of difficulty.

 Visitor Center Loop Trail

-This easy .3 mile trail will give you a nice view of the Dukes Creek area.
+This easy .3 mile trail will give you a beautiful view of the Dukes Creek area.
 It is also an excellent place to picnic and enjoy the outdoors with your family.

 Cathy Ellis Trail

-You will learn the history of Cathy Ellis along this short half mile trail and witness the same beauty that she fell in love with.
-The trail travels downhill to a beautiful waterfall and along the way you will find remnants of gold mining history.
+You will learn the history of Cathy Ellis along this short half-mile trail and witness the same beauty of which she fell in love.
+The trail goes downhill to a beautiful waterfall, and along the way, you will find remnants of gold mining history.

 Wetland Loop Trail

 On this easy .55 mile nature trail, you will walk alongside a fascinating wetland area and a beaver pond.
-It is a great place for watching birds, waterfowl and frogs.
-All of which, makes this a fun trail for children and adults alike.
+It is an excellent place for watching birds, waterfowl, and frogs.
+All of which makes this a fun trail for children and adults alike.

 Martin's Mine Trail